by Brian Tomasik

 - contribution to transparency, measurement, and research in the field

-- inspiring First-World donors of the importance of global health, thereby increasing donations and compassion in the long run
+- inspiring developed-world donors of the importance of global health, thereby increasing donations and compassion in the long run

 - writing newsletters, a website, and editorials in various magazines